The Future of Work and the Post-Pandemic Landscape

 Even as roles phase out, new ones emerge because innovation is, at its core, people-driven.
 Designers, product managers, marketers, and team leaders all help discover, build, and implement new ideas.
 Likewise, companies attempting to pivot or stay afloat need expert guidance on how to navigate change.

-Bottom line: Those with degrees and specializations in organizational change and digital innovation could be primed for exciting opportunities.
+Bottom line: Those with degrees and concentrations in organizational change and digital innovation could be primed for exciting opportunities.

 Geography and Competition